RedisLabs/redislabs-docs/content/rs/getting-started/quick-setup.md

 $ sudo ./install.sh -y
 ```

-Note: When port 53 is in use, the installation fails.
+{{% note %}}When port 53 is in use, the installation fails.
 This is known to happen in
 default Ubuntu 18.04 installations in which systemd-resolved (DNS server) is running.
 To workaround this issue, change the system configuration to make this port available
 before running RS installation.

+{{% expand "Example steps to resolve the port 53 conflict:" %}}

+1. Run: `sudo gedit /etc/systemd/resolved.conf`
+1. Add `DNSStubListener=no` as the last line in the file and save the file.
+1. Run: `sudo mv /etc/resolv.conf /etc/resolv.conf.orig`
+1. Run: `sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf`
+1. Run: `sudo service systemd-resolved restart`
+{{% /expand %}}
+{{% /note %}}

 <!-- Also in getting-started-docker.md -->
 ## Step 2: Setup a Cluster